-Exoplanet Hunting: the life of a professional astronomer" - an overview of my inspirations and career path, with the basics of exoplanet discovery; suitable for schools and youth groups.
+- "Exoplanet Hunting: the life of a professional astronomer" - an overview of my inspirations and career path, with the basics of exoplanet discovery; suitable for schools and youth groups.

 I also swim regularly, and am very interested in water safety.
-I was a member of the RLSS for over ten years, and have previously been qualified as both a first aider and a lifesaving instructor.
+I was a member of the RLSS for over ten years, and have previously been qualified as a lifesaving instructor.